huyTrinhVAn/AA2-VanHuyTrinh-22116467/README.md

     "message": "Contact was deleted successfully!"
 }
 ```
-4) Show the API command for “Update Contact” and provide a screenshot of the output (1 Marks)
+4) Show the API command for “Update Contact” and provide a screenshot of the output (1 Marks)<br/>
 ```bash
 Update contact (  PUT)
 http put http://localhost/api/contacts/1 name="HuyTrinh"